afser10/immo-documentation-TEST/web-app/content/en/docs/prologue/quick-start.md

 ---
 title: "Orders menu"
-description: "One page summary of how to start a new Doks project."
+description: "111One page summary of how to start a new Doks project."
-lead: "One page summary of how to start a new Doks project."
+lead: "Here we will show and explain how to search orders, edit them and navigate around."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false